JulienTromas/MyMizualise/README.md

 ## Introduction

-Brought to you by Team Wave in partnership with my<b>mizu<b>, MyMizualise is a new way to visualize the efforts of my<b>mizu<b> and their dedicated community through clean UI, easy integrateability, and interactive components.
+Brought to you by Team Wave in partnership with my<b>mizu<b>, MyMizualise is a new way to visualize the efforts of my<b>mizu<b> and their dedicated community through clean UI, easy integration, and interactive components.
 Together let's visualize a cleaner tomorrow, today.

 #### Compatibility